Staqk G: Early life and career

 Jude Brown Tamunoibim is from one of the communities in the 23 local government areas in Rivers, a State in the Southern region of Nigeria.
 He was born on 31 July 1996 in Ibadan, and had his secondary education at Basorun Ogunmola High School.

 In 2017, Staqk was introduced by Hennessy as one of its participants in the fourth season of its Cypher's session, alongside Falz, Dremo, Ladipoe, and Yoye.
 In 2020, he had a minor break with his debut single "Mama Look", which debuted on TurnTable Top Triller Chart at 25.
 He rose to prominence in 2022, with his debut single "Way", which gained popularity from TikTok.
 Staqk started a YouTube channel titled Staqk Money on 27 January 2023, where he shares e-commerce tips and documents his experiences.

 In 2023, Staqk founded Staqk Money School, an e-commerce teaching institute.
 On 12 October 2023, at a press conference held by Staqk Money School, he unveiled his plans for the second quarter of 2024.
 He also highlighted the impact of the e-commerce industry in Nigeria, and how the COVID-19 pandemic had contributed to its growth in creating e-commerce businesses.

 Artistry

-He credited 2pac, 50 cents, Biggie, Kanye West, J. Cole, Jay-Z and Vector as his biggest musical influences.
+He credited 2pac, 50 Cent, Biggie, Kanye West, J. Cole, Jay-Z and Vector as his biggest musical influences.